HOW TO CLEAN PAINTED WALLS

 Step #5: Start Top-Down Cleaning

-Begin at the top of the wall and work your way down to avoid streaks from running down.
+Begin at the top of the wall and work your way down to eliminate streaks from running down.
 Work in small, manageable sections, rubbing gently in a circular motion.
 Once done, dry the area with a clean, dry cloth.
 If water isn't strong enough for surface stains, try a diluted dish detergent or an eco-friendly, all-natural cleaner like vinegar.
 Remember that vinegar may yield distinct smells that are unpleasant to some, so be sure to rinse the wall with clean water.

 Step #6: Get Tough on Tougher Stains

-For deeply embedded stains—think lipstick and wine—add two tablespoons of ammonia or dishwashing soap to a 3.79L of warm water.
+For deeply embedded stains—think lipstick and wine—add two tablespoons of ammonia or dishwashing soap to a gallon of warm water.
 First test this solution in an inconspicuous area and expect some potentially strong smells.
 If the finish looks the same as the untested area, then continue.

-- Flat & Ulti-Matte—Super gentle
+- Flat & Matte—Super gentle

 Removing stains from low-sheen paint is much harder.
 And constant rubbing or cleaning can result in burnishing.
 Proceed with caution when cleaning.